Scattering from compact objects: Debye series and Regge-Debye poles: CAM representation of Debye amplitudes

 \subsubsection{CAM representation of $p=0$}

-We now deform the contour $\mathcal{C}$ in Eq.~\eqref{eq:SWT_f0} and use Cauchy's theorem to extract the contributions from the Regge--Debye poles associated with the zeros of $\alpha^{\rm in}_{\lambda-1/2}(\omega)$ in the first quadrant of the CAM plane.
-The derivation follows the standard contour-deformation strategy of CAM theory, here applied to the modified Sommerfeld--Watson representation \eqref{eq:SWT_f0} in the presence of a branch cut and principal-value terms; see Ref.~\cite{Folacci:2019cmc} (in particular, Sec.~IIB.3).
+We now deform the contour $\mathcal{C}$ in Eq.~\eqref{eq:SWT_f0} and use Cauchy's theorem to extract the contributions from the Regge-Debye poles associated with the zeros of $\alpha^{\rm in}_{\lambda-1/2}(\omega)$ in the first quadrant of the CAM plane.
+The derivation follows the standard contour deformation strategy of CAM theory, here applied to the modified Sommerfeld-Watson representation \eqref{eq:SWT_f0} in the presence of a branch cut and principal-value terms; see Ref.~\cite{Folacci:2019cmc} (in particular, Sec.~IIB.3).
+In practice, the contour $\mathcal{C}$ is decomposed as $\mathcal{C}=\mathcal{C}_+\cup\mathcal{C}_-$ and deformed into the first and fourth quadrants of the complex $\lambda$-plane.
+The deformation of $\mathcal{C}_+$ into the first quadrant allows one to collect the contributions of the Regge-Debye poles lying in this quadrant, together with a background integral along the imaginary axis from $+i\infty$ to $0$.
+Similarly, the deformation of $\mathcal{C}_-$ into the fourth quadrant yields the corresponding background contribution along the imaginary axis from $-i\infty$ to $0$ (see Fig.~\eqref{fig:Complex_counter}).
+In addition, quarter-circle arcs at infinity are introduced in both quadrants.
+As in Ref.~\cite{Folacci:2019cmc}, the contributions from these arcs vanish and are therefore discarded.